Today is all about our IKEA Billy Bookcase Hack. How we turned IKEA’s Billy Bookcases into a wall of built-ins!

 We purchased and put together the following IKEA Billy Bookcase items: (4) Billy Bookcases 31.5″x79″x11″ (4) Billy Bookcase Height Extension 32″x14″x11″ (8) Oxberg Doors.

 Tools used: compound miter saw; table saw; drill; nail gun & compressor.
+Everything is linked at the bottom of the post.

 We then built a platform for the bookshelves to sit on to make the 1st shelf even with the 6″ base molding we removed and will put back on later.